pantvasu8/my-card-app/README.md

 You can check for filters or debug if needed after uncommenting console statements which I have written on cardList.js file inside src folder.

+#### You can try out these filters:

+1. Type

+​		Subscription or Burner

+2. Cardholder

+   Here I have provided two cardholders select any of them.

+   ##### Try with only Type, only cardholder or both filters to see different results you can try search also with these filters.